Altiplano-Puna Magma Body: Deformation

-The Altiplano-Puna region around the Uturuncu volcano is experiencing a type of deformation termed 'sombrero uplift,' which means that there is a central zone of uplift surrounded by a region of subsidence.
+The Altiplano-Puna region around the Uturuncu volcano is experiencing a type of deformation termed 'sombrero uplift,' which means a central zone of uplift surrounded by a region of subsidence.
 One potential explanation for this sombrero uplift pattern is the formation and growth of a large diapir arising from the APMB.
-Lower density magma than the surrounding rocks is produced during partial melting in the APMB, causing a plume of buoyant magma to rise from the center of the magma body.
+Lower-density magma than the surrounding rocks is produced during partial melting in the APMB, causing a plume of buoyant magma to rise from the center of the magma body.
 This causes material to be removed from the APMB to feed the growing diapir, resulting in a region of subsidence surrounding the uplift zone.

-Data collected between 1992 and 2010 demonstrates that the region is uplifting at a rate of ~10 mm/year and subsiding at a slower rate (only a few mm/year).
-More recent InSAR data, collected between September 2014 and December 2017, shows that the uplift rate over this time period has decreased to 3-5 mm/year and may experience short-term velocity reversals.
+Data collected between 1992 and 2010 demonstrates that the region is uplifting at ~10 mm/year and subsiding at a slower rate (only a few mm/year).
+More recent InSAR data, collected between September 2014 and December 2017, shows that the uplift rate over this period has decreased to 3–5 mm/year and may experience short-term velocity reversals.
 Additionally, there is evidence that the uplift and subsidence rates have balanced out over the past 16,000 years to create no net deformation.
 These aspects of the uplift and subsidence cannot be easily explained by the diapir model, so other possible mechanisms for driving the deformation are being investigated.
 One such mechanism that might explain the deformation is the movement of volatiles in a column connected to the APMB.
-Movement like this may explain the surface deformation rate that varies on monthly or yearly scales and appears to have resulted in no net deformation over longer time periods.
+Movement like this may explain the surface deformation rate that varies on monthly or yearly scales and appears to have resulted in no net deformation over longer periods.

 Imaging Techniques

 Seismic

 Between 1996 and 1997, several broadband seismic stations were deployed over the Altiplano-Puna Volcanic Complex (APVC) in order to characterize the magmatic structures beneath the surface.
-These stations found a low velocity region approximately 10-20 km beneath the surface that was interpreted to be a sill-like magma body associated with the APVC.
+These stations found a low velocity region approximately 10–20 km beneath the surface that was interpreted to be a sill-like magma body associated with the APVC.
 Seismic studies and modeling continues to take place in this area, further constraining the extent and characteristics of this magma body.

 Gravity

 A 3D density model of the Central Andes was developed based on modeling of Bouguer anomalies and it provided a more detailed view of the region's lithospheric structure and an estimation of the amount of partial melt present in the APMB (~9%).
-Continued investigation of Bouguer anomaly data led to the discovery of an column-like, low density structure extending from the top of the APMB with a diameter of approximately 15 km.
+Continued investigation of Bouguer anomaly data led to the discovery of a column-like, low density structure extending from the top of the APMB with a diameter of approximately 15 km.